 In the spring of 2006 inspired by the vision of students from the American Marketing Association, CSULB students, staff and faculty answered the call to assist with efforts to rebuild the thousands of houses in the Gulf region affected by Hurricanes Katrina and Rita.
-Now in its tenth year, the Alternative Spring Break team will travel to the New Orleans, LA area to continue in the rebuilding efforts.
-Our trip will be hosted by Habitat for Humanity.
-Since rebuilding efforts are ongoing, we may not know the specifics of our tasks until we arrive at the Habitat for Humanity volunteer distribution center.
+Now in its twelfth year, the Alternative Spring Break program has grown and offers CSULB two service learning experiences.
+Both teams will travel to the New Orleans, LA, for two different service learning experiences.

 We will depart the Beach for the Bayou on Sunday, March 26th and return on Saturday, April 1st.
 The cost to students selected to participate will be $325.
 This will cover all necessary expenses (i.e. air and ground transportation, lodging, and most meals).

 The course will examine one of the most important events of our lives: Hurricane Katrina and its impact upon the Gulf Coast and the rest of the nation, with a particular emphasis upon the city of New Orleans.
-Members of this learning community will acquire a complex understanding of Hurricane Katrina not just as a severe meteorological event but as an event with very real implications for what is arguably the most unique city in America.
+Members of this learning community will acquire a complex understanding of Hurricane Katrina not just as a severe meteorological event, but as a political, economic, and social event with very real implications for what is arguably the most unique city in America.